-The Company owns five US patents including four utility and one design patents that expire at various times through 2023, and, through our Chinese subsidiaries, we own sixteen invention and utility patents that expire at various times through 2028, as well as fourteen software copyright certificates in China related to proprietary technologies in physiological data acquisition, analysis and reporting.
+The Company owns four US utility patents that expire at various times through 2023, and, through our Chinese subsidiaries, we own sixteen invention and utility patents that expire at various times through 2028, as well as fourteen software copyright certificates in China related to proprietary technologies in physiological data acquisition, analysis and reporting.
 The Company also holds one patent for secure and remote monitoring management through its NetWolves subsidiary.
 Costs incurred for submitting the applications to the United States Patent and Trademark Office and other foreign authorities for these patents have been capitalized.
 Patent and technology costs are being amortized using the straight-line method over 10-year and 8-year lives, respectively.
 The Company begins amortizing patent costs once a filing receipt is received stating the patent serial number and filing date from the Patent Office or other foreign authority.
-The cost of significant customer-related intangibles is amortized in proportion to estimated total related revenue; cost of other customer-related intangible assets is amortized on a straight-line basis over its expected useful life of five years.
+The cost of significant customer-related intangibles is amortized in proportion to estimated total related revenue; cost of other customer-related intangible assets is amortized on a straight-line basis over the asset's estimated economic life of seven years.
+Software costs are amortized on a straight-line basis over its expected useful life of five years.

-Amortization expense amounted to approximately \$1,136,000 and \$1,138,000 for the years ended December 31, 2017 and 2016, respectively.
+Amortization expense amounted to approximately \$1,033,000 and \$1,136,000 for the years ended December 31, 2018 and 2017, respectively.
 Amortization of intangibles for the next five years is:

-(ir thousands)
+(in thousands)

 Years ending December 31,

-2018 \$ 1,035
+2019 1,017

-2019 913
+2020 934

-2020 829
+2021 858

-2021 751
+2022 562

-2022 452
+2023 328

-Total \$ 3,980
+Total \$ 3,699